OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ### LDAP injection

 Almost any characters can be used in Distinguished Names.
-However, some must be escaped with the backslash "\" escape character.
-A table showing which characters that should be escaped for Active Directory can be found at the [Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.md#defense-option-1-escape-all-variables-using-the-right-ldap-encoding-function).
+However, some must be escaped with the backslash `\` escape character.
+A table showing which characters that should be escaped for Active Directory can be found at the in the LDAP_Injection_Prevention_Cheat_Sheet.

 NB: The space character must be escaped only if it is the leading or trailing character in a component name, such as a Common Name.
 Embedded spaces should not be escaped.

-More information can be found here, [LDAP Injection Prevention Cheat Sheet Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.md#defense-option-2-use-frameworks-that-automatically-protect-from-ldap-injection).
+More information can be found here, [LDAP Injection Prevention Cheat Sheet Cheat Sheet](LDAP_Injection_Prevention_Cheat_Sheet.md#introduction).

 ## A2 Broken Authentication